 In the security department, it’s easy to see which provider stands on top.
 SiteGround goes the extra mile and includes plenty of security features in its plans.
 Bluehost, on the other hand, gives you the bare minimum possible and makes you pay for the rest.

 Now, both providers will give you the basics.
-SiteGround and Bluehost offer SSL certificates, easy Cloudflare integration, and spam protection.
+SiteGround and Bluehost offer SSL certificates, CDN, and spam protection.
 However, SiteGround comes with something extra, such as daily backups.
 If you want this feature with Bluehost, you’re going to have to pay $1.99/month for it or choose at least the Choice Plus plan.

 Additionally, SiteGround also offers: